Travelex Frequently Asked Questions

 Want to learn more?
 Check out everything you need to know about Travelex’s comprehensive travel insurance plans and benefits.

 Purchasing travel insurance ahead of time also provides even more benefits.
 If you, or a fellow traveler, were to become seriously ill or injured prior to your departure date, having an insurance policy in place for weeks - if not months - in advance could enable you to cancel your trip without losing all of your money spent.
-Similarly, if inclement weather were to cause severe problems either at your home location or at your travel destination, by having a travel insurance policy in place you could be able to receive financial protection in the event you needed to cancel your trip.
+Similarly, if inclement weather were to cause severe problems either at your home location or at your travel destination, by having a travel insurance policy in place you could be eligible to receive financial protection in the event you needed to cancel your trip.